AlexanderNathan20/Fantasy-Basketball-Roster-Optimization/README.md

 combining_dataframes(): This functions renames columns, fixed player name discrepancies between dataframes, and merges the dataframe into a single dataframe.

-correlation_between_categories(): This function creates a correlation matrix based on the 2023-2024 NBA season between the nine categories, and creates all possible five category combinations along with a total correlation value.
+correlation_between_categories(): This function creates a correlation matrix based on the 2023-2024 season between the nine categories, and creates all possible five category combinations along with a total correlation value.
 The idea behind this is that the higher the total correlation value, the more correlated those five categories are.
-The five category combination with the highest total correlation value is Steals, Assist, Rebounds, Points, and Three-Points.
+The five category combination with the highest total correlation value is Steals, Assists, Rebounds, Points, and Three-Points.

 <img width="652" alt="Screenshot 2024-09-01 at 19 46 57" src="https://github.com/user-attachments/assets/debd190b-8325-4a0b-aab0-9a6287fcab29">

 Above is the correlation matrix that I analyzed.
 The values range from -1 to 1 with 1 representing the strongest correlation and -1 representing the weakest correlation.

-Note: turnovers-to-category correlation values are subtracted from the total as the lower the turnovers, the better.
+Note: Turnovers-to-category correlation values are subtracted from the total as the lower the turnovers, the better.

+yahoo_league_analysis(): This function analyses the most common combination of exactly five categories that led to a win per week for every player in the Yahoo league.
+The idea behind this is to identify which combinaton of exactly five categories is most highly correlated with a win.
+The five category combination with the most wins is Steals, Assists, Rebounds, Points, and Three-Points.

+top_200_default(): This function converts the nine categories into z-scores (normal distribution) based on the 2023-2024 season and sums them up for a total player z-score.
+This mimics real-world basketball 9-category ranking websites where they use z-scores to rank players.
+Only the top 200 players are selected as usually only around 156 players realistically get rostered, with the remaining 44 players on the waiver wire.

+Note: A weight of 0.25 is placed on turnovers in order to minimize its negative impact.

+injury_analysis(): This function finds the average number of games played for each player over the past three seasons.
+Since injuries are a major part of the fantasy landscape as well, we account for injury history of players to determine what percentage of games they'll actually contribute in throughout the season.

+top_200_correlated(): This function converts the five categories (combination of five most highly correlated categories) into z-scores (normal distribution) based on the top 200 players already selected and sums them up for a total player z-score.
+This is done to rank the players based on the five category combination within the 200 players that realistically get rostered.

+categorical_weights():

+MLR():

+pca_weights():

+writing_to_csv():

 ### future_performance_prediction